omotayooke/ledgerApplication/README.md

 # Getting Started
-A simple Java REST API for recording and retrieving money transactions — including deposits, withdrawals, current balance, and transaction history — using in-memory storage.
+A simple ledger API for recording and retrieving money transactions which includes deposits, withdrawals, current balance, and transaction history while using an in-memory storage.

 The following is required and must be installed to run this application on the system
 * Java 17 or later